S. Agnese fuori delle Mura is one of the most ancient churches of Rome and it is dedicated to a very popular Roman martyr,

 covering the most important churches of the Eternal City; this because S. Agnese was located not only outside the walls of the city,

 but also along Via Nomentana, a very minor road, while other ancient basilicas outside the walls such as

 S. Lorenzo were situated along important roads and were included in the pious itineraries which were recommended to pilgrims.

-The neighbourhood where the church was located had been scarcely populated for many centuries, but at the beginning of the XVIIIth century the situation changed slightly and Pope Clement XI turned S. Agnese into a parish church; a house was built to the left of the church as residence and office of the parish priest.
+The neighbourhood where the church was located had been scarcely populated for centuries, but at the beginning of the XVIIIth century the situation changed slightly and Pope Clement XI turned S. Agnese into a parish church; thus Vasi could show it in his 1756 book covering the parish churches.